Skip to content

 A1 | Identity Normalization (@)

-Claim: identity claims are normalized and validated before commit.
+Identity claims are automatically normalized and validated before being committed.

 ts